osexpert/ccs32clara-chademo/readme.md

 Even so, I found it very interesting to hack on this adapter so I made this.
 It is possible it will not work at all or as well as the original firmware.
 Be warned.
 Happy hacking.

 Download:
-Every commit is built automatically and can be downloaded here, as artifact of the workflow run: https://github.com/osexpert/ccs32clara-chademo/actions
+Every commit is built automatically and can be downloaded here, as artifact of a workflow run: https://github.com/osexpert/ccs32clara-chademo/actions

 # ccs32clara